-The mandate of the Board defines the role of the Board.
+The Board Charter defines the role of the Board.
 The following outlines the key guidelines governing how the Board will operate to carry out its duties of stewardship and accountability.

 - a.
-The Board's primary responsibility is to enhance and preserve the amount of cash to be distributed to the Corporation's shareholders, to enhance and preserve the long-term value and success of the Corporation, to confirm that the Corporation meets its obligations on an ongoing basis and to confirm that Pembina operates in a reliable and safe manner. - b.
+The Board's primary responsibility is to supervise the management of the business and affairs of Pembina in the best interests of the Corporation, including holders of the Corporation's shares ("Shareholders").
+The Board's responsibility is to enhance and preserve the amount of cash to be distributed to the Corporation's Shareholders, to enhance and preserve the longterm value and success of the Corporation, to confirm that the Corporation meets its obligations on an ongoing basis and to confirm that Pembina operates in a safe and reliable manner. - b.
 The Board has plenary power.
 Any authority not delegated to a Committee of the Board or to management remains with the Board.
-To elaborate on the role of the Board beyond the scope of these Guidelines, the Board has adopted a Board Mandate. - c.
-The Board may delegate its responsibilities under these Guidelines to appropriate Committees of the Board. - II.
-The Role of the Board Chair - a.
-The Board Chair's primary responsibility is to provide leadership to the Board in matters relating to the effective execution of all Board responsibilities, and works with the Chief Executive Officer ("CEO") of the Corporation to ensure that the Corporation fulfills its responsibilities to stakeholders including shareholders, employees, partners, governments and the public.
+To elaborate on the role of the Board beyond the scope of these Guidelines, the Board has adopted a Board Charter, which sets out the duties and responsibilities of the Board. - c.
+The Board may delegate its responsibilities under these Guidelines to appropriate Committees of the Board

+II.
+The Role of the Board Chair

-- b.
-The Board Chair shall be appointed annually by the Board from among the directors who are independent pursuant to the Corporation's Standards for Director Independence. - c.
-To elaborate on the role of the Board Chair beyond the scope of these Guidelines, the Board has issued Terms of Reference for the Board Chair.
+- a.
+The chair of the Board (the "Board Chair") has a primary responsibility to provide leadership to the Board in matters relating to the effective execution of all Board responsibilities, and works with the Chief Executive Officer ("CEO") of the Corporation to ensure that the Corporation fulfills its responsibilities to stakeholders including Shareholders, investors, employees, customers and communities. - b.
+The Board Chair will be independent, pursuant to the Corporation's Director Independence Guidelines and appointed annually by the Board. - c.
+To elaborate on the role of the Board Chair beyond the scope of these Guidelines, the Board has issued Position Description for the Board Chair.